Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Finite sample properties

-The power curves of the tests \eqref{boottest} and \eqref{boottestnv} are displayed in Figures \ref{fig:1} and \ref{fig:5}, respectively, where we show the rejection probabilities of the test \eqref{boottest} as a function of Kendall's $\tau=\frac{2}{\pi}\arcsin{\rho}$ for sample size and dimension given by $(n,p) =(50,100)$ and $(n,p) =(100,100)$.
 The results reflect our theoretical findings.
 The rejection rates increase with the distance to the null-hypothesis and the sample size for all three covariance structures.
 Moreover, the largest power is obtained for the covariance matrix \eqref{hd27} followed by \eqref{hd28a} and \eqref{hd28}.
 A comparison of the upper and lower parts in the figures shows that the tests have lower power for $t$-distributed data.
 Comparing Figures \ref{fig:1} and \ref{fig:5} we observe that the results of the tests \eqref{boottest} and \eqref{boottestnv} under the alternative are comparable in most cases (with slight advantages of the test \eqref{boottest}).
 Only for model \eqref{hd28} with $(p,n) =(100,100)$ we observe that the test \eqref{boottest} has a substantially larger power.

+In a further simulation study, which is not presented for the sake of brevity, we have also investigated the performance of the asymptotic test \eqref{hd5}.
+This test is extremely conservative (under the null hypothesis the empirical rejection rate is always $0$ in all three scenarios), and it is less powerful than the bootstrap tests.